Practical Tips to Be More Productive and Get Things Done

 2. Set SMART Goals

 Vague goals lead to vague actions.
-Define your tasks with Specific, Measurable, Achievable, Relevant, and Time-bound (SMART) criteria.
+Define your tasks using the Specific, Measurable, Achievable, Relevant, and Time-bound (SMART) framework.
+For example: instead of saying “be productive at home”, try “write 500 words for my article before noon”.
+Clear goals keep you on track.

 3. Use the Power of Time Blocking